Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8inclass.md

 **Think it |  Shape it |  Grow it |  Build it**

-Recall from the safety training that the UTL space (our undergraduate learning labspace) requires that shoes must cover the entire foot and pants must cover the ankle.Please leave food and drinks on the cart outside.
+Recall from the safety training that the UTL space (our undergraduate learning labspace) requires that shoes must cover the entire foot and pants must cover the ankle.
+Please leave food and drinks on the cart outside.

 <figure>
 <a href="/assets/images/w8inclass_Making_with_Mushrooms.png"><img src="/assets/images/w8inclass_Making_with_Mushrooms.png"></a>